-Apart from clinical relevance, there are three strains of F. tularensis commonly used for laboratory research.
-They are the highly pathogenic F. tularensis subsp. tularensis SCHU S4, a strain attenuated for virulence in humans, F. tularensis subsp. holarctica LVS (live vaccine strain), and a strain from related species that is not infectious to humans, Francisella novicida U112.
+Three strains of F. tularensis are commonly used in laboratory research.
+They are the highly pathogenic F. tularensis subsp. tularensis SCHU S4, F. tularensis subsp. holarctica LVS (live vaccine strain), which is a strain attenuated for virulence in humans, and a strain from related species that is not infectious to humans, Francisella novicida U112.

 F. tularensis subsp. tularensis SCHU S4 is highly virulent strain derived from a clinical sample from an infected finger.(Eigelsbach, Braun, and Herring 1951; Hesselbrock and Foshay 1945).
-With regards to its genome as compared to other strains, it encodes two copies of the type VI secretion system (T6SS), a key virulence factor discussed in more detail below (Bell, Owen, and Larson 1955).
+Like all F. tularensis species, it encodes two copies of the Francisella Pathogenicity Island (FPI), which encodes a type VI secretion system (T6SS) that is critical for virulence (Bell, Owen, and Larson 1955).
 In addition, the SCHU S4 genome was the first F. tularensis strain to have its genome fully sequenced.
-It is ideal as a model for pathogenicity due to its retained virulence.
-However, it is also its high pathogenicity which leads to its classification as a select agent.
-In turn, in order to prevent lab acquired infections, BSL-3 safety measures must be taken in order to study it.
+While it is highly pathogenic, making it an ideal model for research regarding F. tularensis virulence, it is also classified as a select agent.
+Thus, in order to prevent laboratory-acquired infections, BSL-3 safety measures must be used in order to study it safely.